 Sintra is magical.
-It’s only a 40-minute drive from the hustle and bustle of Portugal’s capital city, yet entering Sintra was like turning a page in a childhood fantasy and stepping into an enchanted village.
+It’s only a 40-minute drive from the hustle and bustle of Portugal’s capital city, yet entering Sintra was like turning a page in a childhood fantasy book and stepping into an enchanted village.
 This tiny town boasting three palaces and a castle is an unexpected delight.

-The highlight, Palácio Nacional da Pena (National Palace of Pena), is not the only place to visit, but clearly the most popular.
+We had only a day in Sintra.
+Our highlight, Palácio Nacional da Pena (National Palace of Pena), is not the only place to visit, but clearly the most popular.
 One glance at the striking mix of colourful terraces, ornamental battlements, and mythological statues and this castle will pull you in like a magnet.

-Additional Infomation and Sintra Travel Tips:
+Sintra Travel Tips:

 Have you been to Sintra?